jksarathy/jksarathy.github.io/respect-lab.md

 **We are hiring new students and postdocs!** You'd be a great fit if you have:

-1) a strong interest in privacy & critical data studies
+(1) a strong interest in privacy & critical data studies \
-2) willingness to work across multiple disciplines and learn new skills \
+(2) willingness to work across multiple disciplines and learn new skills \
-3) excellent communication and project management skills \
+(3) excellent communication and project management skills

-4) (optional) background in any of the following areas: HCI, theory, data science, statistics, security & privacy, STS, law, sociology \
+Background in any of the following areas is a plus but not required: HCI, theory, data science, statistics, security & privacy, STS, law, public policy, and sociology.

 Most importantly, we value kindness and curiousity.
 If you're looking to be part of a community that supports one another, values critical inquiry, and aims to make digital spaces respectful and just, we'd love to have you apply!